-Once you have initially depicted the different contexts for your stakeholders, as described at Contexts, you will now be able to sort out the things that apply to a stakeholder while specifically found under a given context.
-Actions are among these things you classify per context.
+Once you have initially depicted the different contexts for your stakeholders, as described at Contexts, you will now be able to sort out the things that apply for a stakeholder while specifically found under a given context.
+Actions are classified per context.

 What are actions?

 Actions determine the options at the Work portal which can be launched and executed by a stakeholder whenever these make sense (Bizagi is context-aware).

 A configured action results represented as a button that enables stakeholders to create one new record or multiple ones, update them or to start new processes (classified as actions that target a process, a form or a business rule).

 While referring to the example on how a Hospital's Emergency Room operates, and parting from having a Doctor stakeholder with 2 contexts (Expired license and Unexpired license), then we may configure:

 •If the doctor is in the expired license context, then an action will be available as a button, for him/her to update the information regarding a renewed license.

 •On the other hand and if the doctor is in the unexpired license context, then multiple actions are available to send a patient to surgery or request an blood test or other exams.

 Though actions can be launched from inside processes (their activity forms), in the Experience design you configure strictly those actions that are visible in the Me menu (e.g while browsing data, following up My stuff, or through Searches).

 To configure Actions to be shown within process activities you need to include in the form an Action Launcher.